Quickback Docs

 When using Drizzle (rather than q.scope()), declare the firewall as a predicate array.
 Auto-detection still works on column names (organizationId, ownerId, teamId) so you can omit firewall: entirely if exactly one isolation column is present.

-Features in the same project may mix freely — Quickback dispatches per feature.
+Features in the same project may mix freely — Quickback dispatches per feature — so one interop table doesn't force the rest of the project off feature().

 Drizzle Column Types